Common Roofing Questions After New Roof

 - Old skylights with unseen cracks and flashing problems

-- Hot water heater overflow pan full of water and overflowing in your attic
+- Water heater overflow pan full of water and overflowing in your attic

 These are just the most common non-roof related leak issues that we get called back on.
 We have a full page of our website dedicated just to this issue.
 If you do have a leak and think it is roof related please read our roof leak page first, then if you eliminate all these non-roof related issues please give us a call and let us check it out for you.